30 Oct Music Therapy for Senior Citizens

 Recent studies show that for senior citizens, depression can be dealt with through music therapy.

-Music has already proven to be therapeutic in case of people suffering from mental disorders, of all ages.
-In case of patients afflicted with dementia, music has been used to calm them down and to manage severe, aggressive behaviour.
+Music has already proven to be therapeutic in the case of people suffering from mental disorders, of all ages.
+In the case of patients afflicted with dementia, music has been used to calm them down and manage severe, aggressive behavior.

-Music therapy therefore needs to be introduced in the fold to treat the elderly and give an extra caring touch to the elderly.
+Music therapy, therefore, needs to be introduced into the fold to treat the elderly and give an extra caring touch to the elderly.

 Elderly people are often in the need of extra care and concern, and music therapy is a good way to make a beginning.

-TriBeCa Care offers specialized services, including different therapeutic options for the elderly, to maintain their health and well-being, and alleviate loneliness from their lives.
+TriBeCa Care offers specialized services, including different therapeutic options for the elderly, to maintain their health and well-being, and alleviate loneliness in their lives.